 Block Content Scrapers

-So if your ranking has fallen off a cliff, content scrapers may have pushed you.
+Other sections of the Sensitive Data module protect your site from content scrapers.
+Why is that so important?
+Content Scraper bots steal your hard-earned web content which damages your SEO.
+In fact, if you’ve noticed that your search ranking has suddenly fallen off a cliff, content scrapers may have pushed you.
 Here’s how to push back.

-- Blocks access to your PHP, readme, and robots.txt files
+- Block access to your PHP, readme, and robots.txt files

-- Forbids bad URL access to your files
+- Forbid bad URL access to your files

 We’d all like to think we know a bad guy when we see ‘em.
-But online, new malicious user agents show up regularly.
+But these days, new malicious user agents show up regularly.
 It’s enough to make your head spin.

 - IPs of brute force attempts